h-yau/blog/README.md

-# blog
+# Sample Blog with CSS Techniques 🎨✨

 [Live repo](https://h-yau.github.io/blog/)

-# Sample Blog with CSS Techniques 🎨✨

 Welcome to the Sample Blog showcasing various CSS techniques!
 This project is a hands-on exploration of different styling methods, animations, and responsive layouts.
 Dive in to discover the magic of CSS in action.